wootguy/RockTheVote/README.md

 # RockTheVote
-A rewrite of the [RockTheVote plugin by MrOats](https://github.com/MrOats/AngelScript_SC_Plugins/wiki/RockTheVote.as), with features from the RandomNextMap plugin by takedeppo, and some other new features.
+A rewrite of the [RockTheVote plugin by MrOats](https://github.com/MrOats/AngelScript_SC_Plugins/wiki/RockTheVote.as), with new features.

-This plugin will choose rarely played map cycle maps as the next map, depending on who is in the server.
+This plugin will choose rarely played maps as the next map and as RTV menu options, depending on who is in the server.
 Maps also have cooldowns before they can be nominated again to prevent overplaying them.
 There are also text-menu alternatives to the built-in game votes.
 These are much less annoying as they don't take control of your mouse.

 # Chat commands